aleshaleksey/fansys23/04-combat.md

 Spellcasting is covered in detail in ["Chapter 7: Spells"](07-magic-and-spellcasting.md#spells).
 Spells are a subset of supernatural powers that mortals have learned to channel by following certain procedures.
 Entities that cast spells are referred to here as "**casters**".
 Spells can be either "**local**" or "**global**".
 "Global" spells can be useful, and indeed devastating in combat, but most combat spells are "local".
 "Local" spells have the following properties:

-- They generally take between a couple of seconds to a dozen minutes to cast ("minor action" to "10 minutes"), but generally take a "main action".
+- They generally take between a couple of seconds to a dozen minutes to cast ("secondary action" to "10 minutes"), but generally take a "main action".
 - Their effect is either immediate, or lasts no longer than a few days.
 - Their range is generally no more than a mile.
-- Their effect has a radius of no more than a mile for utility spells (eg. search spells) or about 120ft for offensive spells (eg. explosion magic).
+- Their effect has a radius of no more than a mile for utility spells (eg. search spells) or about 120ft for offensive spells.
 - They typically take 1-10 MP dice to cast.

 Casting spells involve a combination of one or more of the following components: